albertovth/macro-policy-interplay/README.md

 This supports the hypothesis that a **strategic mix of high interest rates and fiscal expansion** may be optimal in certain contexts — especially when inflation is externally driven and monetary policy has weak domestic traction.
 This presents challenges for long-term sustainability and the expansion of the private sector.

 ## Structure

 macro-policy-interplay/
 ├── data/
 │   ├── model_dataset.csv            # Final dataset used for regression
 │   └── ...                          # Other source/intermediate files
 ├── results/
 │   ├── model_estimates.csv          # Fitted values and residuals
 │   ├── estimated_coefficients.csv   # Regression coefficients
 │   └── *.png                        # Plots of fit results
-  └── ...
+│   └── *...                         # Other results
 ├── estimate_models.py               # Main regression logic
-├── estimate_r_on_c_i_g_nx.py # Secondary regressions: C, I, NX on interest ├── analyze_correlations.py # Code for correlation analysis
+├── estimate_r_on_c_i_g_nx.py        # Secondary regressions: C, I, NX on interest
-└── ...
+├── analyze_correlations.py          # Code for correlation analysis
 └── README.md                        # This file
+└──...                               # Other files
 ## 🔧 Requirements

 - Python 3.9+